flashbots/mev-flood/README.md

 ## the library

-This project's primary export is `MevFlood`, a library that can delpoy a UniswapV2 environment and automate swap traffic & backruns.
+This project's primary export is `MevFlood`, a library that can deploy a UniswapV2 environment and automate swap traffic & backruns.

 ```typescript
 import MevFlood from "mev-flood"